mutluhanuzmez/personal-web-page/content/raw-blog/paper-summaries/Discordant attributes of structural and functional brain connectivity in a two-layer multiplex network.md

 # Brief of Discordant attributes of structural and functional brain connectivity in a two-layer multiplex network

-### Functional Connectivity and Structural Connec
+### Functional Connectivity and Structural Connectivity

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI1OTYyNDE3Nl19
+eyJoaXN0b3J5IjpbLTE1MTAwMjI3NjddfQ==
 -->